 We will only be able to fully understand true intimacy with the Lord if we sit in the stillness of His presence.
 Turn off your phone, make yourself a cup of coffee or tea (latte for me ;0)), and sit down in a place you find peaceful.
 Ask Him to quiet your heart and your mind.
 It’s in these times that we are inviting the Holy Spirit in and asking him to refresh us.
 It’s in these times that we are asking Him to speak to us.
 This is our time to listen.

 Part of making a good marriage is being intentional about our personal time with the Lord.
-To learn more, check out our 12-month course designed to help you set your marriage on a solid biblical foundation.
+To learn more, join us in Radiant Marriage Academy, a 12-month course designed to help you set your marriage on a solid biblical foundation.